 What Types of Braces are Right for Me?

 Adult jaw bones are more mature than an adolescent’s, and therefore an orthodontic treatment plan may take a bit longer than usual, depending on the specific treatment you undergo.
 However, the trade-off is that adults often have more options than an adolescent – including treatments designed to be much less visible to others.
 These include clear and removable teeth aligners like Invisalign®, and more traditional braces options that put an innovative twist on the design to make them more comfortable and discreet.
 Take a look at the following types of braces that have become common options for adults, and follow the links for more information.
 Dr. Murphy can meet with you for an individual consultation to go over your treatment options in greater detail and help you determine what may be best for your needs.

-Orthognathic (jaw) surgery is a corrective jaw procedure that can correct a number of problems you may be experiencing, including TMJ, difficulties speaking and chewing, wearing down of the teeth, sleep apnea, and many others.
+Orthognathic (jaw) surgery is a corrective jaw procedure that can address a number of problems you may be experiencing, including TMJ Disorder, difficulties speaking and chewing, wearing down of the teeth, sleep apnea, and many others.
 The treatment is often performed in conjunction with orthodontic procedures to improve overall function of your mouth, jaws, and joints.

-Learn more about orthognathic surgery by making a complimentary consultation with Dr. Chris Murphy today!
+Learn more about orthognathic surgery by scheduling a complimentary consultation with Dr. Chris Murphy.